Michelin Cup: 1929–30

-Strasbourg—Dijon—Clermont-Ferrand—Lyons—Montpellier— Perpignan—Toulouse—Pau—Bordeaux—Tours—Le Bourget at an average speed of 190.2 kph.
+Strasbourg—Dijon—Clermont-Ferrand—Lyon—Montpellier— Perpignan—Toulouse—Pau—Bordeaux—Tours—Le Bourget at an average speed of 190.2 kph.

-1930-31
+1930–31

 Won by Marcel Haegelen flying the Lorraine-Hanriot LH.41, with a time of 11h 37m 21s, an average speed of 226.45 kph.

-1931-2
+1931–32

 Won by Marcel Haegelen flying the Lorraine-Hanriot LH 41, completing the 2631 km course at an average speed of 254 kph on 23 June 1932.

-1932–3
+1932–33

 Won by Michel Détroyat flying a Moraine Saulnier MS.234, completing the 2902 km course at an average speed of 222.537 km/h.

 1934

 1935

 Won by Maurice Arnoux flying a Caudron C.430/1, completing the 2902 km course in 10h 7m, a speed of 286.85 kph.

 British Michelin cup

 In 1909, Michelin instituted a United Kingdom award, offering an annual award for five years of a trophy and £500.
 The competition was limited to British subjects flying aircraft of British construction.
 Administration of the competition was entrusted to the Aero Club of Great Britain.